Only £195 with results in 4-5 weeks

-The genetic health DNA test is based on the analysis of what scientists call SNPs (Single Nucleotide Polymorphisms).
+This genetic health DNA test is based on the analysis of 139 SNPs (Single Nucleotide Polymorphisms) including the most relevant SNPs for each condition.
 These are genetic variations occurring between individuals with each SNP representing a unit or building block which we call a “nucleotide”.
 These SNPs can alter the way a gene functions and affect protein synthesis.
 Some SNPs are known to increase a person’s risk of getting a particular disease.
 Scientists have studied many of the genetic variations that are associated with certain diseases and can today confirm whether an individual carries these variations through a genetic DNA test.

 How Are Samples Collected for This DNA Test?

 Samples for a genetic predisposition DNA test are collected using a simple home DNA sample collection kit.
 DNA required for the test is collected using sterile mouth swabs provided inside the kit.
 Step-by-step instructions and consent forms are also included.

 You can view sample collection instructions on our How to Collect DNA Samples page.